 - An inclusive ethos where all are welcome to the school and everyone is valued for who they are and what they offer.

 - A focus on learning to learn, at the heart of our pedagogy, ensuring that all of our students will learn more effectively.

 - The strongest possible emphasis on communication ensuring that our students are able to interact freely and with confidence with as wide a range of audiences and across as many forms of expression as possible.

 - A curriculum that promotes STEM (Science, Technology, Engineering and Mathematics) subjects to ensure our students have a deep and rich understanding of the world around them.

 - A belief in the power of new technologies and the online world to develop our students as digital citizens and to enhance, support and stimulate the learning experience.

-- Purposeful and challenging learning across the curriculum that will help to ensure that all of our young people are able to succeed to their highest potential.
+- Purposeful and challenging learning across the curriculum helping to ensure that all of our young people are able to succeed to their highest potential.

-- A strong global dimension that will enrich our students’ learning and broaden their knowledge of other people and cultures.
+- A strong global dimension enriching our students’ learning and broaden their knowledge of other people and cultures.